 The student is responsible and bears the burden for showing that grounds exist for the challenge.
-The challenge must be made in writing to the Dean of Enrollment Services prior to the student's enrollment in the challenged course.
+The challenge must be made in writing to the division dean prior to the student's enrollment in the challenged course.

-Challenges shall be resolved by the Dean of Enrollment Services and/or appropriate faculty within five (5) school days of the receipt of the challenge.
+Challenges shall be resolved by the division dean and/or appropriate faculty within five (5) school days of the receipt of the challenge.